 The food menu offers country-style French dishes like lamb chops and pork spareribs served cassoulet-style, and a very meaty Venison Parmentier stewed in red-wine sauce and served with mashed potatoes.
 The interior is chic in a minimalist way, with big windows providing a good view of the comings and goings in Sangenjaya's nighttime drinking zone.
 [Show more] [Show less]

 Sangenjaya 2-15-14, ABC Bldg 110.
 Open 6pm-midnight.
 Closed Sundays.

-Other popular choices include Flanders-style white asparagus and dandelions; roast Iberico pork shoulder; and a game dish of the day.
-Chef Somura also used to be a chef on the Orient Express, and the lounge area of the restaurant occupies a real train carriage.
-Prix-fixe lunches start at Y1700, dinners from Y5500, or you can order a la carte.
+Before working at Raffles, Somura was a chef on the Orient Express, and the rather unique lounge area of the restaurant, where you can take your coffee and dessert or after-dinner drinks, occupies a real train carriage.
+Prix-fixe lunches (an especially good deal) start at Y1700, dinners from Y5500, or you can order a la carte.
 The French wine lists starts at around Y3600/bottle.
 [Show more] [Show less]

 It's yet another Belgian beer specialty bar in Nishi-Shinjuku, this one with plenty of space (90 seats) and Maredsous and De Koninck beers on tap.
 There are inexpensive (from Y300), somewhat hit-or-miss Spanish tapas to nibble with your beer, along with tasty Belgian-style mussels steamed in either beer or white wine.